Skasselbard/NixOs-ClusterConfig/Readme.md

 - All Modules are resolved and included
 - All Options are checked
 - This step fails if a configuration is missing or has the wrong type
-- The following steps rewrite the cluster config, however, non of the rewriting will be evaluated again.
+- The following steps rewrite the cluster config, however, non of the rewriting will be evaluated again on the cluster level.
+Only the individual machine configs (normal nixOs configurations) will be evaluated in succeeding steps.

 ### 2. Cluster Transformation